Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Experiments

-\paragraph{\textit{Generalization test}.} We varied the initial input field, randomly sampled from a Gaussian distribution with various means and standard deviations, in order to test the generalization ability.
-According to the results in Figures \ref{fig:main_result} and \ref{fig:bs_result}, we found that CeGNN generalizes to different ICs robustly on all datasets.
-It is evident that the performances of CeGNN and all baselines in the multi-step long-term prediction vary significantly.
-However, the experiment results of FNO on all systems show that it achieves almost the worst performance on all datasets but the Burgers equation, especialy when only small data is provided for training.
-All results in Table \ref{tab:Performance Summary} demonstrate that all graph-based models have great generalization ability.
-The advanced variant of GAT, GATv2, underperforms GAT on Burgers, FN, 2D GS RD, and BS datasets, but outperforms GAT on 3D GS RD equation, yet both methods fall short of MGN.
+All results listed in Table \ref{tab:Performance Summary} demonstrate that all graph-based models have great generalization ability.
+GATv2, the advanced variant of GAT, underperforms GAT on Burgers, FN, 2D GS RD, and BS datasets, but outperforms GAT on 3D GS RD equation, yet both methods fall short of MGN.
 Surprisingly, the performance of MP-PDE is mediocre.
 Although MP-PDE is trained by the multi-step prediction strategy during the training stage, its results are only slightly better than MGN on the BS dataset.
-In constrast, our method performs robustly with much smaller errors in the multi-step prediction problem on all datasets.
+In contrast, our method performs robustly with much smaller errors in the multi-step prediction problem on all datasets.